This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 You wrote down 3 things that you’re grateful for in the morning, and now you’re writing down 3 very recent things that you’re grateful for in the evening.

-The Five Minute Journal is a twice a day gratitude journal.
-You’re grateful when you wake up, which helps set up your entire day on a positive note.
-And you’re grateful before you go to sleep, which helps you have pleasant dreams.
+The Five Minute Journal is a twice-a-day gratitude journal.
+You’re grateful when you wake up, which helps set up your entire day positively.
+And you’re grateful before you sleep, which helps you have pleasant dreams.

 How Could I Have Made Today Even Better?

-And in this section, you take note of what you can do to improve.
+And in this section, you note what you can do to improve.
 This isn’t a section for regret.
-It’s a section really for planning how you can make tomorrow better.
+It’s a section for planning how you can make tomorrow better.
 As each tomorrow becomes today, you’re constantly learning and growing.

-You have unlimited potential, and each new day gives you the chance to live up to more of it.
-When you’ve got The Five Minute Journal as your companion on your journey of constant, never-ending improvement, you’ve got a powerful ally on your side.
-And that’s value you can carry with you for the rest of your life.
+You have unlimited potential, and each new day allows you to live up to more of it.
+You’ve got a powerful ally when you’ve got The Five Minute Journal as your companion on your journey of constant, never-ending improvement.
+And that’s the value you can carry for the rest of your life.

 Conclusion

-With The Five Minute Journal, you can learn to be very grateful very fast.
+With The Five Minute Journal, you can quickly learn to be very grateful.
 You’re writing down twice a day what you’re grateful for.
-You’re planning 3 things to do each day that will give you even more to be grateful for.
-You’re making a powerful “I am” statement daily about who you really are.
+You’re planning 3 things to do each day that will give you more to be grateful for.
+You’re making a powerful “I am” statement daily about who you are.
 And you’re taking note of what you can do to improve.

-Those are all powerful tools that you get to apply to your life each day with The Five Minute Journal.
+Those are all powerful tools you can apply daily with The Five Minute Journal.
 Each journal will last for 6 months of daily use.
-If you want enough for 1 year, then simply buy 2 journals for yourself to use.
+If you want enough for 1 year, buy 2 journals for yourself.

-Buy The Five Minute Journal and use it as a part of your daily routine.
+Buy The Five Minute Journal and use it in your daily routine.
 And see how grateful you get to be.

 “If the only prayer you ever say in your entire life is “Thank You,” it will be enough.” – Meister Eckhart (Johannes Eckhart)